CyVerse-learning-materials/neon_data_science/step1.rst

 *Create a Project*
 ~~~~~~~~~~~~~~~~~~

-Select Projects and "Create New Project"

-- Now, this is something you only need to do once.
+This is something you only need to do once.

-- We'll do this with Projects, which gives you a bit of a workspace in which to keep things that belong to "you".

 - Click on the "Projects" tab on the top and then click "CREATE NEW PROJECT"

-- Enter the name "NEON2018" into the Project Name, and something simple like "NEON Data Institute 2018" into the description.
-Then click 'create'.
+- Enter a name, e.g. "NEON2018" into the Project Name field.

+- the Description can be something complex and long (like an extended abstract, or tutorial), or something short like "Data Institute 2018".

-Select the newly created project
+- Select the newly created project

 *Start a new Instance*
 ~~~~~~~~~~~~~~~~~~~~~~

 From your Project folder, you can select "New" and "Instance"

-1. Select a featured image with a Graphic User Interface (GUI).
+1. Suggest you select a featured image with a Graphic User Interface (GUI).

 **Suggested Atmosphere Image(s):**